cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 touch microbosh.yml
 </pre>

-**Create Micro BOSH Deployment Manifest**
+**Create MicroBOSH Deployment Manifest**

 Now let’s review what the contents of the `microbosh.yml` deployment manifest file should include.
 If you did not use the us-east-1a availability zone, you will need to adjust that.
-We are using a small instance type for the Micro BOSH.
+We are using a small instance type for the MicroBOSH.

 **Note**: Replace all instances of "x.x.x.x" with the IP address you created in [Configuring AWS for MicroBOSH](./configure_aws_micro_bosh.html).
 Because MicroBOSH deploys to a single VM,